fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/04-data-science.md

 You will be able to complete the following tasks:

-- Task 1: Create a lakehouse and upload files
+- Task 1: Upload files into the lakehouse
 - Task 2: Create a notebook
 - Task 3: Load data into a dataframe
 - Task 4: Train a machine learning model